sam-eee/sam-eee.github.io/projects.md

 ![UR5 Mount](/img/projects/jamkit/full assem front.png){: .mx-auto.d-block :}

 This is my MEng Project, where along with a team, we design and build a dexterous, low cost, and 3D printable robot hand with an embedded tactile sensor suited for grasping and manipulation.
+This project is currently under review and more information will be published soon.

 ## Mammal Inspired Legged Soft Robot
 ![Walking Soft robot](/img/projects/hexsoftmobilerobot/pictureofrobot.png){: .mx-auto.d-block :}